KilianKoch/Leven-Search/README.md

 ## Exceptions

-The ```pass``` function throws 2 exceptions when using a no string in an search, or missing an attr. in an object.
+The ```pass``` function throws 2 exceptions when using no string in a search, or missing an attr. in an object.
 ```
 function TypeException(message) {
     this.message = message;